jonathanmli/Avalon-LLM/README.md

 # From Text to Tactic: Evaluating LLMs Playing the Game of Avalon

 This is the official code for paper [From Text to Tactic: Evaluating LLMs Playing the Game of Avalon](https://browse.arxiv.org/pdf/2310.05036.pdf).
-The code is based on [AgentBench](https://github.com/THUDM/AgentBench).
+Based on [AgentBench](https://github.com/THUDM/AgentBench), we support **Multi-Agent** play of **The Resistance: Avalon**, a popular board game that requires the ability of *deductive reasoning*, *coordinate and collaborate*, and *skill of deception*.

 ## Initial Results